Review: Moment Wide M-series lens.

 By far my favorite lens accessory for the iPhone has been the Moment Wide M-series.
 This add-on lens converts the iPhone’s wide lens into an 18mm super-wide, a really useful length for shooting landscapes and architecture.
 What makes the Wide exceptional is not just the excellent quality and design of the optics, but also the superior coatings, which add a natural-looking crispness that’s missing from most mobile camera pix.

-Moment Wide M-series Lens performance.
+Moment Wide M-series lens performance.

-The Moment Wide M-0series sets a new standard for mobile photography.
+The Moment Wide lens sets a new standard for mobile photography.
 As you can see in the un-retouched photo at the top of the article, everything is more crisp and clear than you’d expect from a phone cam.
 There’s no loss of light so the exposure is identical with or without the lens.
 As with the original Wide, the Wide M-series is superbly corrected for the barrel distortion (lines bowed outward) you usually see on super-wide lenses.
 For closer inspection, download the original full-size image “Link to full size image shot with the Moment Wide M-series lens on iPhone”.

 The only real negative I’ve discovered with the Wide M-series is occasional lens flare in the bottom corner of images when the light source is on the side at roughly 90º to the lens.
 This is likely the result of strong (but not necessarily direct) light hitting the bigger, more-protruding, convex lens element where it sticks out beyond the petals of the lens housing.
 Not an issues in most images, but worthy of mention.